kcpedrosa/nutcache-challenge-KattinePedrosa/README.md

 However, I have displayed it to show that the data is really being saved in the database.

+The Firebase service is linked to the email: nutcache.nutcache@gmail.com

+It can be used to audit the database "directly"

 #### Additional commentaries

 None for now.